 The Reason

-In Azure Logic Apps, each Logic App is treated as a single entity.
-When you deploy a workflow, it replaces the entire contents of the Logic App, including existing workflows.
-This design simplifies deployment and version control but limits flexibility, as it does not support adding individual workflows from different projects without overwriting the existing ones.
+In Azure Logic Apps, each Logic App acts as a single deployment unit.
+When you deploy a workflow, the deployment replaces the entire Logic App contents, including any existing workflows.

 To avoid the issue of workflows replacing one another, you can manually copy multiple workflows into the same Logic App folder.